rtylerrush/killer-keebs-inventory/README.md

 * BuyProductController lines 14-32: created buyProduct method to determine success for purchasing product based on inventory level
 * Buy ProductController lines 29-31: added loop to reset part inventory back to original amount after purchase

-**G.  Modify the parts to track maximum and minimum inventory by doing the following:
+**Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.
 •  Modify the sample inventory to include the maximum and minimum fields.
 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.